-Your tutors are your first point of contact for assistance.
-They are employed not simply to take tutorials and assess work, but to assist you in your learning.
-Tutors have all been undergraduate students themselves, so they will likely know what you are going through and will be happy to help.
-Each course has one or more tutors attached to it.
-Sometimes the tutor is the lecturer; more commonly, especially at Stage I and II level, the tutor is a postgraduate student.
-If you have personal or professional problems that are interfering with your academic work, let your tutor know as soon as possible.
-The tutorial staff are usually available in their offices at set times called office hours.
-During office hours, you can drop in without an appointment to discuss any problems or questions you have about the course.
-Your questions might be about an assignment, the course's structure, or some of the course's content.
-If these times do not suit you, arrange an appointment at your tutorial, or by email or telephone.
-All the tutors in Politics and International Relations have email.
-Rather than drifting along to their offices on the off chance, email them, and they will get back to you as soon as they can, either with advice by email, or with a suitable time to discuss your problem in person.
+Tutors are there to assist you in your learning.
+Sometimes the tutor is the lecturer; more commonly, especially at Stage I and II level, the tutor is a Graduate Teaching Assistant (a postgraduate student).
+If you have problems that are interfering with your academic work, let your tutor know as soon as possible.
+Tutorial and lecturing staff are usually available in their offices at set times called office hours.
+During office hours, you can drop in without an appointment to discuss any problems or questions you have about the course or coursework.
+If these times do not suit you, arrange an appointment by email or telephone.